uqhwen2/MACAL/README.md

 ```.sh
 $ cd text_results
 ```
-Then, run the ```plots.ipynb``` which imports all text reuslts from csv file, e.g., from truerandom/,  and save the generated figures under figures/.
+Then, run the ```plots.ipynb``` which imports all text reuslts from csv file, e.g., from truerandom/, averging 20 seeds, then save the generated figures with confidence interval under figures/.

 ## Example on CMNIST :framed_picture: